-Finance Provides a full suite of financial Inc 606 - 37 153 management, including corporate Exp 2,015 1,447 1,011 financial planning, monitoring and Surplus/ (deficit) (1,409) (1,484) (858) reporting for both internal and external customers.
+Finance Provides a full suite of financial Inc 606 - 37 153 management, including corporate Exp 2,015 1,447 1,011 financial planning, monitoring and Surplus/ (deficit) (1,409) (1,484) (858 reporting for both internal and external customers.
 The team also is responsible for accounts payable, accounts receivable, asset financial management, cashflow management, treasury and borrowings and management of corporate credit cards.
 The rates team is responsible for the issuance and administration of annual rates notices across the shire.
-The team also ensures compliance with the annual rate cap, and supports the Council elections on a four year basis Human Resources The People and Culture team through Inc Turnari Nesources collaboration and partnerships focus on Exp 1,127 1.088 914 creating a positive workplace where Surplus/ (deficit) (1,088) (914) employees feel safe, supported, can Surplus/ (deficit) (1,127) (1,088) (914) reach their full potential, are actively engaged and inspired by their employment experience and the work that they do.
-We achieve this by providing authoritative advice on people matters to ensure good governance and realization of a skilled and diverse workforce.
+The team also ensures compliance with the annual rate cap, and supports the Council elections on a four year basis Human Resources The People and Culture team through Inc - - - collaboration and partnerships focus on Exp 1,127 1,088 944 creating a positive workplace where Surplus/ (deficit) (1,127) (1,088) (944) employees feel safe, supported, can reach their full potential, are actively engaged and inspired by their employment experience and the work that they do.
+We achieve this by providing authoritative advice on people matters to ensure good governance and realization of a skilled and diverse workforce. workloice.
 Information Management Provides lifecycle management of all Inc - - - information held by Council.
-Exp 145 156 205 Surplus/ (deficit) (145) (156) (205) Information Technology Provides the information communication Inc - - technology platform that enables the Exp 1,483 1,309 1,357 organisation to interact electronically with all of its customers.
+Exp 145 156 205 Surplus/ (deficit) (145) (156) (205) Information Technology Provides the information communication Inc - - - technology platform that enables the Exp 1,483 1,309 1,357 organisation to interact electronically with all of its customers.
 Surplus/ (deficit) (1,483) (1,309) (1,357) Nolan Street Offices Provides the operations of heating, Inc 349 608 529 lighting and cooling the Nolan Street offices, and the office needs to maintain Exp 613 663 606 a function office.
-Surplus/ (deficit) (264) (55) (77) Grants Commission Financial Assistance Grants distributed Inc 220 5,344 5,450 by the Victoria Grants Commission.
-Exp - - -, 100 Surplus/ (deficit) 220 5,344 5,450 Surpius/ (deficit) 220 5,344 5,450
+Surplus/ (deficit) (264) (55) (77) Grants Commission Financial Assistance Grants distributed Inc 220 5.344 5.598 Grants Commission by the Victoria Grants Commission.
+Exp 220 0,044 5,596 , 220 5.344 - Surplus/ (deficit) 220 5,344 5,598

 Service Indicator 2023/24 2024/25 2025/26

+inalians.
 Actual Forecast Budget

-Governand ce Satisfaction on 45% 50% 50%
+Governance Satisfaction 45% 50% 50%

 Service Indicator Performance Measure Computation Governance Consultation and engagement Satisfaction with community consultation and engagement.
-(Community satisfaction rating out of 100 with the consultation and engagement efforts of Council)
+(Community satisfaction rating out of 100 with the consultation and engagement efforts of Council) Community satisfaction rating out of 100 with how Council has performed on community consultation and engagement

-- Rural Council Transformation Project which includes the upgrade of various Council systems Council plans and strategies for the coming four (4) years as legislated, ie Council Plan and Long Term Financial Plan, Workforce Plan
+- Rural Council Transformation Project which includes the upgrade of various Council systems

+Council plans and strategies for the coming four (4) years as legislated, ie Council Plan and Long Term Financial Plan, Workforce Plan